Characters from The Wolf Among Us:

 - Shirtless Scene: Is shirtless while Dr. Swineheart treats his buckshot wounds caused by the Tweedles in Episode 3.
 The man is definitely in shape.
 Snow is noticeably uncomfortable and distracted when talking to him.
 And at the beginning of Episode 4, too.
 It's not quite as much fun as before, though, since he's bloody and bandaged and suffering a very painful-looking fracture.

 - Sir Swears-a-Lot: He's not above dropping f-bombs when frustrated.
+In fact, he is arguably the most profane character in Telltale history.

 - Super Breath: Inherited from his father, The North Wind.
 He uses it to great effect against Bloody Mary in Episode 5.